 1).
 I bring along an extension cord and a power strip.

-Having power makes life more pleasant for our family when camping because we all can plug in.
-I agree with the idea camping is supposed to be unplugged; however, we do make some exceptions for electric items such as the coffee pot for the morning brew, a fan to keep cool in the heat, and charger cords to charge phones/camera batteries and other electronics like the portable DVD player.
+Having power makes life more pleasant for our family when camping because we can plug in things.
+I agree with the idea camping is supposed to be unplugged; however, we do make some exceptions for electric items such as the coffee pot for the morning brew, a crockpot, a fan to keep cool in the heat, and charger cords to charge phones/camera batteries and other electronics like the portable DVD player (in case we are stuck in the tent due to rain).
+I’ve even brought a roaster oven camping to mix up the cooking methods.

-We are in the age of electronics so to give the kids down time we allow them to do some electronics or a movie on the DVD player each day or before bed.
-They also come in handy if it’s raining for breaks in between card and board games.
-We string the long extension cord to the tent and put the power strip inside to allow for power inside the tent.
-Our tent has a covered hole for just this purpose, however I’m sure it could be strung through a tent door.
+We are in the age of electronics, so to give the kids down time, we allow them to do some electronics or a movie on the DVD player each day or before bed.
+Electronics also come in handy if it’s raining; plus they are great for breaks in between card and board games.
+We string the long extension cord to the tent, and put the power strip inside to allow for power inside the tent.
+Our tent has a covered hole for just this purpose, however, I’m sure it could be strung through a tent door.

 2).
 Cots are a great way to elevate suitcases and keep them off the tent floor in case of rain.